 - The landscape of AI ethics organizations, AI companies that do or should have policies, and faith technology worker networks and organizations;

 - The existence of AI ethics policies and best practices, both secular and faith-oriented;

 - Literature and research addressing AI issues from a faith perspective; and

 - Literature and research on how technology workers and corporate ethics officers can and do influence their corporations’ ethical practices.

 Originally the board had planned to pay several interns to collect such research on a part time basis over a six month period under Dan’s direction.
 It became clear quickly, however, that we could launch faster and more effectively by asking Dan to do this work with his decades of experience in research and consulting in this area.
 He has graciously agreed to donate in the form of time almost all of what he would normally charge, accepting only the rate we would have paid an intern.
 Total cost of this project is $9,600 of which we have in hand $5,000.
 Your support in funding the remainder of this project by donating here will create this “one stop shop” for all things relating Faith and AI ethics.

-While Dan is doing this research, we are continuing to develop the remaining elements of the Project, in part through conversations we are scheduling with our likely partners and our Founding Members.
+While Dan is doing this research, we are continuing to develop the remaining elements of the Project, in part through conversations we are scheduling with our likely partners and our Founding Experts.
 These elements include a potential “ethical decisionmaking process tool”, a potential reorganization of our expert community, and more effective direction of our communications channel.

-Later this month and in early November, we will be having a series of Zoom Calls with Founding Members to discuss how we can organize going forward for maximize mutual benefit.
-Founding Members – please watch your emails for details on FE2 and an invitation to this conversation.
+Later this month and in early November, we will be having a series of Zoom Calls with Founding Experts to discuss how we can organize going forward for maximize mutual benefit.
+Founding Experts – please watch your emails for details on FE2 and an invitation to this conversation.
 For other subscribers – if you’d like more information about planned additional elements of the FE2 project ahead, email AI&F’s board chair at firstname.lastname@example.org.